 Why should you invest in an expensive lens first?

-All APS-C and full frame digital sensors are perfectly good enough for the hobbyist photographer.
-Some models are even good enough for the working photographer, especially when paired with good glass (an expensive lens).
+All APS-C digital sensors are perfectly good enough for the hobbyist photographer.
+Remember, modern day digital cameras are far better than early digital cameras that were used by professionals to create images for billboards.
+Some mid level camera models are even good enough for the working photographer, especially when paired with good glass (an expensive lens).

 An expensive lens is actually good value

 The best reason I can give for upgrading your lens rather than your camera is one that affects the pocket.
 The technology in cameras changes so quickly!
-What you buy now will be outdated in two years.
+Any camera you buy now will be outdated in two years.

 Even worse, cameras lose value fast!
 If you want to sell your camera body to help buy a new one, the value of it will have dropped dramatically in two years.